ANewSpecies/discord-token-stealer/README.md

-# Discord token stealer info
+# Discord Token Stealer Info

 This program stealing;
-- Token from the discord app (chrome,opera,brave,discordcanary,discord e.t.c)
+- Token from the discord app (discordcanary, discord)

 Disclaimer
 - I, the author, am in no way responsible for any for any steal, action or malicious use.